wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 = Does the Advanced version allow me to use Aweber, Mailchimp, or Custom forms? = Yes, you can add any form you like.
 In addition you can use Aweber and Mailchimp with the default form.

+= How many coming soon pages and landing pages can I make with the plugin? = You can make one coming soon page and one landing page with the free plugin you download from the Wordpress repository.
+You can make unlimited coming soon pages and landing pages with the Ultimate Landing Page Advanced Upgrade.

 == Screenshots ==

 1. This is a landing page created in a few minutes using the Ultimate Landing Page Plugin